rextold/dap-agtracker/MOBILE_BUILD_GUIDE.md

 # Mobile APK Build Guide

-This guide explains how to convert the Dag-ag Tracker PWA into a native Android APK using Capacitor.
+This guide explains how to convert the Dap-ag Tracker PWA into a native Android APK using Capacitor.

 ## Prerequisites